 18 Sep Digital Leadership: Four principles of digital brand building

-The power of co-design
+The power of co-design in digital brand building

 One of the most successful integrated national marketing campaigns, no longer developed by a global headquarters but in the target market, was VW’s People’s Car Project (PCP) in China.
 It included an open innovation platform that enabled consumers to communicate with the brand to design their vehicle and then share the results with peers and friends through social media channels.
 Volkswagen was thus able to take up the ideas of followers and car enthusiasts.
 The best ideas were taken up by the product developers.
 VW started the project in 2011 to improve its brand perception, optimize innovations through precise market knowledge and increase brand value.
 It became a multimedia campaign to design “the first automobile for and by the people”.
 VW China improved its digital commitment and brand image in key dimensions.
 The campaign attracted 14 million visitors.
 VW was seen as the “Digital Performance Leader” and the car brand that is best integrated in society.
 VW China was awarded the Golden Lion in Cannes.